 - Mothers taking extra leave because of a doctor-ordered bed rest early in their pregnancy

 - Female employees fired or laid off for requesting extended leave due to a C-section or childbirth complications

 - Women passed over for promotion due to pregnancy or because they take regular leave to attend to their children

 - Fathers who take paternity leave following the birth of a child or to serve as a primary caregiver

 - Employers denying leave to workers to attend to family activities

 - An employer who docks employee paychecks for taking family leave

 - An employer forces a parent out of a job and replaces them with a childless worker

 Our attorneys know employment law and know how to successfully address less obvious forms of family responsibility discrimination: parents forced into less desirable job assignments or difficult schedules, denied training, or given negative performance evaluations because of family obligations.
-We also handle cases for women who experience pregnancy discrimination for in applying for a job.
+We also handle cases for women who experience pregnancy discrimination in applying for a job.